Marcus Silcock

 Hasso Krull

 Reading Six Estonia Poets from the New Voices from Europe & Beyond series from Arc Publications.
 Terrific project, & needed.
-Hasso Krull is becoming a fav poet, & others in there interesting too.
-Here is one of Krull’s poems.
-More can be found over here too at Poetry International.
-Read more
+Hasso Krull is becoming a fav poet, & others in… Read more.

 -